Important Safety Information

 Some patients taking Otezla lost body weight.
 Your doctor should monitor your weight regularly.
 If unexplained or significant weight loss occurs, your doctor will decide if you should continue taking Otezla.

-Side effects of Otezla include diarrhea, nausea, vomiting, upper respiratory tract infection, runny nose, sneezing, or congestion, abdominal pain, tension headache, and headache.
+The most common side effects of Otezla include diarrhea, nausea, upper respiratory tract infection, tension headache, and headache.
 These are not all the possible side effects with Otezla.
 Ask your doctor about other potential side effects.
 Tell your doctor about any side effect that bothers you or does not go away.